 Food poisoning can lead to lifelong medical problems when someone ingests contaminated food.
 If you’ve incurred medical expenses, missed work, or lost a loved one due to food poisoning, you should consult with a Miami food poisoning lawyer.
 Not all food poisoning occurs at restaurants or other establishments that serve food.
 Sometimes the groceries you buy at the store are contaminated, so you might also have a case if you suffered food poisoning after cooking a home meal.
 Regardless of the source of your illness, you should always call an attorney who can review your case and determine your eligibility for compensation.

 Those who suffer from food poisoning can experience a wide range of uncomfortable, sometimes painful symptoms.
-According to the Centers for Disease Control and Prevention (CDC), the most common symptoms of food poisoning include:
+According to the Centers for Disease Control and Prevention (CDC), the most common symptoms of

 Different types of bacteria come from different sources, and some foods are more prone to contamination than others.
 Most food poisoning occurs because of bacteria, viruses, or parasites during processing, production, cooking, or storage.
 Specific causes of food poisoning include: